STEP invites the public to SHARE THE MUSIC!

 STEP presented its 28th Annual Suzuki String Serenade – a celebraton of STEP’s 15th year – in the beautiful and historic sanctuary of South Congregational Church, Springfield on May 20, 2017.
 The concert benefited the STEP Scholarship Fund, which provides need-based financial aid and the loan of instruments to low-income families STEP students in Greater Springfield and Northern CT.

 The concert opened with the lilting Waltz from Tchaikovsky’s Serenade, which you can hear via the Youtube link on the STEP Suzuki Strings page.
 It continued with classics by Bach, Haydn and Schumann and a powerful arrangement of the African American spiritual Go Down Moses.
 The concert also included international folk music from China, France, Germany and Puerto Rico and the lovely Andante from the Bach Concerto in A minor, with director Lani Bortfeld as soloist.

-The audience will be impressed by the high quality performances of the STEP soloists, chosen by audition, and enjoy the STEP String Quartet’s performance of Gwyneth Walker’s Portable Rhythms with its jazz rhythms and blues-style melodies, and the Vivace Quartet’s rendition of the Haydn Adagio from Op.20 #2.
+The audience was impressed by the high quality performances of the STEP soloists, chosen by audition, and enjoyed the STEP String Quartet’s performance of Gwyneth Walker’s Portable Rhythms with its jazz rhythms and blues-style melodies, and the Vivace Quartet’s rendition of the Haydn Adagio from Op.20 #2.
 The Serenade concluded with a sizzling performance of the American folk tune Old Joe Clark performed fiddle style.

 The reception after the concert celebrated our 15 years of music ministry with three cakes and lots of delicious food!
 Here the audience met the performers and learned more about this high-level, family-centered string program which has enriched Northern Connecticut and the Greater Springfield area for 15 years.